maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 convention-based `createBean(Class)`.
 The latter is also consistently used internally in 6.1, e.g. in `SpringBeanJobFactory` for Quartz and `SpringBeanContainer` for Hibernate.

+### Web Applications

+The [HTTP interface client](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface) no longer enforces a 5 second default timeout on methods with a blocking signature.
+In effect, deferring to default timeout and configuration of the underlying HTTP client.
+See [30248](https://github.com/spring-projects/spring-framework/issues/30248).

+### Messaging Applications

+The [RSocket interface client](https://docs.spring.io/spring-framework/reference/rsocket.html#rsocket-interface) no longer enforces a 5 second default timeout on methods with a blocking signature.
+In effect, deferring to default timeout and configuration of RSocket and of the underlying RSocket transport.
+See [30248](https://github.com/spring-projects/spring-framework/issues/30248).

 ## Upgrading to Version 6.0